microsoft/Quantum/samples/azure-quantum/CONTRIBUTING.md

 1. The provider that the sample targets (e.g. IonQ or Quantinuum).
 If the sample does not target any providers, explicitly indicate this in the PR summary.

 ### E2E tests
-When the PR is raised, this pipeline will be kicked off: https://ms-quantum.visualstudio.com/Quantum%20Program/_build?definitionId=589.
+When the PR is raised, [this pipeline](https://ms-quantum.visualstudio.com/Quantum%20Program/_build?definitionId=589) will be kicked off.
 It will take a while and can be a little flakey.
 If need be, it can be manually bypassed if the tests are failing due to reasons unrelated to your change.
 Note that if you are adding a new sample, it will not be run in this execution, however it will be run before the change is deployed to the portal.
 Thus, you do not need to make any extra effort to ensure that the notebook sample is covered by the E2E tests.